Volume-control model

-The Volume-Control Model is an analytical framework to describe the conditions that allow the transition of information into power.
+The volume-control model or volume and control model is an analytical framework to describe the conditions that allow the transition of information into power.
 It requires controlling and regulating the connections between a large volume of information and people.
 This could be achieved by maintaining a balance between popular and personal information.

 While popular information is relevant to a large audience, personal information is relevant to specific people.
 Ultimately, this is often practiced by network customization, which is tailoring information to specific groups based on common traits.